privacyguides/privacyguides.org/docs/maps.md

 </div>

-Compared to Organic Maps, OsmAnd offers many more [features](https://wiki.openstreetmap.org/wiki/OsmAnd#Features) but is also more complicated to use.
+Compared to Organic Maps, OsmAnd has more [features](https://wiki.openstreetmap.org/wiki/OsmAnd#Features) but is also more complicated to use.
 One noteworthy feature is the ability to overlay or underlay external map data, such as satellite images from Microsoft or [traffic data](https://web.archive.org/web/20211203063453/http://themm.net/public/osmand_traffic) from Google, although the latter is ignored by the automatic route planning.
 OsmAnd also has an optional integration of streetview images provided by [Mapillary](https://www.mapillary.com/).

 ### Magic Earth